AlumniNet is the official student and graduate association of the Deggendorf Institute of Technology.

 The online course "Boost your digital performance - convincing self-presentation and impact in video conferences" will take place on Thursday, 15.04.2021 from 6 pm - 7.30 pm.
 Participation is free for AlumniNet members, non-members pay € 50.00 for the course.
 The seminar will be held in German.

-Twice a year we are organising an online seminar together with the Graduate Centre of DIT about "Doctorate".
-The seminar is aimed at (soon to be) Master's graduates with an interest in a doctorate.
-The next online seminar on this topic will be in Spring 2021.
+Twice a year, we organize an online seminar on the topic of "Doctoral Studies" together with the Graduate Center of DIT.
+The seminar is aimed at (soon-to-be) Master's graduates with an interest in pursuing a doctorate.

-The online seminar is divided into two parts: Part 1 is a video provided by the Graduate Centre with all information about the possibilities and the process of a doctorate.
-The pre-produced video is available online to registered persons for a certain period of time and can be accessed at flexible times.
-Afterwards there will be a virtual meeting at which our Graduate Centre will answer any questions that may arise on the subject.
+The online seminar consists of two parts.
+After registration, you will be activated by the THD Graduate Center for a video that informs you about the possibilities and the process of a doctorate.
+The pre-produced video is available online to registered persons for a certain period of time and can be accessed flexibly in terms of time.
+At the appointment on 10.06. then your arisen questions around the topic are answered approximately.
 Interested parties can contact email@example.com at any time for more detailed information.
+Please send registrations to firstname.lastname@example.org

 The 2019/2020 graduate survey has been completed and evaluated.
 You can find the results in the tabs below.